This post may contain affiliate links. Please read my disclosure for more info.

 Feel free to use this as your starter packing list and add anything else you see fit once you’ve gotten the essentials packed.

-Here are the top 10 things to add to your hospital bag checklist.
+Here are the top 10 things to include in your hospital bag.

 (Don’t forget to snag your free printable down below.
 I left it blank so that you can personalize it to fit your exact needs and preferences.)